ironiemix/firmware/README.md

-##Experimentelle Firmware for Freifunk Talheim
+##Experimental firmware for Freifunk Talheim

 Derived from firmare for Freifunk Bielefeld - thank you!